avalanche-foundation/ACPs/ACPs/XXX-x-chain-removal/README.md

 - The full set of [SECP256K1 transfer outputs](https://build.avax.network/docs/rpcs/x-chain/txn-format#secp256k1-transfer-output) that hold AVAX on the X-Chain.
 - The full set of [SECP256K1 transfer outputs](https://build.avax.network/docs/rpcs/x-chain/txn-format#secp256k1-transfer-output) from [`ExportTx`s](https://build.avax.network/docs/rpcs/x-chain/txn-format#unsigned-exporttx) on the P- and C-Chains that hold AVAX and have the X-Chain blockchain ID as their `destination_chain`.

 The above represents the full set of AVAX UTXOs that will permanently frozen after activation of network upgrade $A$.
+These sets can be computed by anyone by replaying the X-, P-, and C-Chain transactions up through the activation of upgrade $A$, and tracking the repspective UTXO sets present in the current state.

 Upon activation of network upgrade $B$, identical versions of these UTXOs will be created on the P-Chain, which already supports the same exact [SECP256K1 transfer output](https://build.avax.network/docs/rpcs/p-chain/txn-format#secp256k1-transfer-output) format.
 This means that the UTXOs will have the same `type_id`, `amount`, `locktime`, `threshold`, and `addresses` as they did on the X-Chain.
+These UTXOs can be explicitly specified on the P-Chain with the resulting sets determined from re-executing the chains as described above.

 ## Backwards Compatibility